octimot/StoryToolkitAI/README.md

 **StoryToolkitAI is a film editing tool that tries to understand your footage and helps you edit more efficiently with the assistance of AI.**

-It transcribes, indexes scenes, helps you search through your footage, automatically selects and creates stories using large language models, like OpenAI GPT-4, which you can then import into your editing software via EDL or XML.
+It transcribes, indexes scenes, helps you search through your footage, automatically selects and creates stories using large language models (OpenAI GPT-4, llama, DeepSeek etc.), which you can then import into your editing software via EDL or XML.

-The tool works locally on your machine, independent of any other editing software, but it also integrates with DaVinci Resolve Studio 18.
+The tool works locally on your machine, independent of any other editing software, but it also integrates with DaVinci Resolve Studio 18+.

 <img alt="StoryToolkitAI Interface" src="help/storytoolkitai_v0.19.0.png" width="750">